 What is Avoidant Personality Disorder?

-Avoidant personality disorder is a condition that causes chronic feelings of inadequacy, along with high sensitivity to the potential that one will be judged by others.
-While those with avoidant personality disorder may long to interact with others, they avoid social interaction completely due to their intense fear of rejection.
+Avoidant personality disorder is a condition that causes chronic feelings of inadequacy, along with high sensitivity to the potential that others will judge one.
+While those with avoidant personality disorder may long to interact with others, they avoid social interaction entirely due to their intense fear of rejection.

-Similar to social anxiety, social anxiety disorder can potentially damage the relationships, career, and education of those who are diagnosed.
-Thus, it is vital that treatment is sought right away to avoid any long-lasting effects.
+Like social anxiety, social anxiety disorder can potentially damage those diagnosed’s relationships, careers, and education.
+Thus, treatment must be sought right away to avoid any long-lasting effects.

 Symptoms of Avoidant Personality Disorder

-There are several symptoms that those with avoidant personality disorder may display.
+There are several symptoms that those with an avoidant personality disorder may display.
 These include: